-Although Magnesium is found in all whole foods, none are rich in it, and it is easily removed by refining, processing and cooking.
+Although Magnesium is found in many foods, it is easily removed by refining, processing and cooking.
 Most of us do not get what we are supposed to out of our diet.
-In fact, the latest and largest human studies reported by the USDA find that almost all American women (teens to seniors) don't get the Daily Value, even when they add supplements to the mix.
+In fact, more than half of adults aren't meeting their daily magnesium needs through diet alone.*

 You need a big amount of Magnesium compared to other essential micronutrients, second only to Calcium.
 That means it usually takes an entire pill to get a decent amount, no matter which form is used.
 That translates to more and/or larger pills, which most people do not want.

-Magnesium isn’t the most readily absorbed compound, and it frequently interacts poorly with other nutrients, blocking some and being blocked by others.
+Magnesium frequently interacts poorly with other nutrients, blocking some and being blocked by others.
 Certain forms are well-absorbed, and others are not.
-The difference between just enough and too much is slim, making it one of the more notoriously difficult components to add to optimize our health.
+The difference between just enough and too much can make it a tricky nutrient to formulate within a multivitamin.*